bencyubahiro77/my-brand/README.md

 # my-brand
-this is repository contain  backend and frontend coded of my personal web
+this is repository contain  backend and frontend code of my personal web